amaterasutechnologies/amaterasu/README.md

 NIST5 was originally aimed at industries essential to economic and national security such as banking, defense, commerce, and communications.

-However, a wide variety of organizations in all industries have since adopted it, including in cryptocurrency, like in OJA Coin for example.
+However, a wide variety of organizations in all industries have since adopted it, including in cryptocurrency, like in TERASU Coin for example.

 There are 5 elements of the NIST5,
 Identity